-Cure such test cylinders as nearly as practical in the same manner as the concrete in the corresponding structural component, and test them in accordance with ASTM C39 and ASTM C31.
+Cure such test cylinders as nearly as practical in the same manner as the concrete in the corresponding structural component, and test them in accordance with ASTM C 39 and ASTM C 31.
 Perform cylinder casting, curing, and testing at no expense to the Department and under the observation of the Engineer.
 When the S/T Curve indicates a compressive strength equal to or greater than the percentage of specified strength shown in the table above for form removal, the Contractor may remove the forms.
-When the ambient air temperature falls 15°F or more below the ambient air temperature that existed during development of an S/T Curve, use an S/T Curve that corresponds to the lower temperature and that is developed in accordance with this Section.
+When the ambient air temperature falls 15°F or more below the ambient air temperature that existed during development of a S/T Curve, use a S/T Curve that corresponds to the lower temperature and that is developed in accordance with this section.